ihmeuw/vivarium/docs/source/concepts/results.rst

 All **observers** should be concrete instances of the :class:`Observer <vivarium.framework.results.observer.Observer>` abstract base class which guarantees that it is a proper ``vivarium`` :class:`Component <vivarium.component.Component>`.
-And while the user is free to add whatever business logic is necessary, the primary goal of the component lies in the :meth:`register_observations <vivarium.framework.results.observer.Observer.register_observations>` method.
+While the user is free to add whatever business logic is necessary, the primary goal of the component lies in the :meth:`register_observations <vivarium.framework.results.observer.Observer.register_observations>` method.
 This is a required method (indeed, it is an abstract method of the